 Open a GIC

 A Guaranteed Investment Certificate (GIC) is a fixed-term investment, meaning that it gives you a determined rate of interest for the length of the GIC.
 You are also guaranteed to get your principal back.
 It is one of the lowest risk investments in Canada, like putting your savings in a bank account.
-Up to $100,000 CAD in a GIC, per financial institution, is guaranteed by the Canadian Deposit Insurance Corporation (CDIC).*
+GIC, up to $100,000 CAD, per financial institution, is eligible for the deposit insurance provided by the Canadian Deposit Insurance Corporation (CDIC).*

 For example, Scotiabank offers a specific GIC program for international students with an easy online application.
-If you're coming from China then it's also possible to apply through a partner bank, such as China Everbright Bank, Bank of Xi'an or the Bank of Beijing.
+If you're coming from China then it's also possible to apply through a partner bank, such as China Everbright Bank or the Bank of Xi'an.

 If your study permit is denied or cancelled then no worries, you can request a refund.